abhinavsaraswatt/plag_check/readme.md

    - example of words not taken into consideration for marking plag: west, kings, rajput, manganiyars, rajasthan

    - consecutive words check: should also view in this respect.

+7. one more benefit of this tool is: it also review of big big pdfs.